Conjugacy classes and centralisers in wreath products: Acknowledgements

 \section{Acknowledgements}

 We thank Colva Roney-Dougal for discovering Ore's paper \cite{Ore} which initiated this project.
-Sebastian Krammer presented the wreath cycle decomposition in modern language for an algorithm in his M.Sc. thesis.
+Sebastian Krammer presented the wreath cycle decomposition in modern language for an algorithm in his M.Sc.\ thesis.
 We also thank Max Horn and Alexander Hulpke for helpful suggestions and discussions regarding the \textsf{GAP}-implementation.
-This is a contribution to Project-ID 286237555 – TRR 195 -- by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+We thank anonymous referees for their helpful in-depth comments.\\ This is a contribution to Project-ID 286237555 – TRR 195 -- by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+The first author acknowledges financial support from the RWTH Scholarships for Doctoral Students.